YimingMa/YIMINGMA.github.io/_posts/2022-03-15-variational-autoencoders.md

 - $N$: the size of data;
 - $n_d$: the dimension of the initial (decoded) space;
 - $n_e$: the dimension of the reduced (encoded) space.

+## Autoencoders

+Let’s now discuss autoencoders and see how we can use neural networks for dimensionality reduction.
+The general idea of autoencoders is pretty simple and consists in setting an encoder and a decoder as *neural networks* whose parameters can be learned iteratively.
+In each iteration, we first feed the autoencoder (the encoder followed by the decoder) with some data.
+Then we compare the encoded-decoded output with the initial data and backpropagate the error to update parameters.
+Thus, intuitively, the overall autoencoder architecture creates a *bottleneck* for data that ensures only the main structured part of the information can go through and be reconstructed.
+Looking at our general framework,

+- the family $\mathcal{E}$ of considered encoders is defined by the encoder network architecture;
+- the family $\mathcal{D}$ of considered decoders is defined by the decoder network architecture;
+- the search of encoder and decoder that minimise the reconstruction error is done by gradient descent over the parameters of these networks.